 If you prefer to save yourself 1,500 words, here’s the bottom line up front: I ran a marathon.
 Barely.
 I finished, but not before I threw up in the vicinity of an NFL All-Star.
 And I’d do it again.
 The long version follows.

-I’ve written about running in this space before; I remain convinced that running is an essential human function, the only sport you were literally designed to do.
+I’ve in this space before; I remain convinced that running is an essential human function, the only sport you were literally designed to do.
 However, you may have noticed that I failed to file an article on the Elkridge Patch last week.
 (You didn’t?
 Sad emoticon!)
 I missed my deadline because even Tuesday night, 26 hours after I had crossed the finish line, my body still refused to obey even the simplest of commands.
 That included typing or, more realistically, thinking.
 Doing two things together (thinking and typing, for example, or walking and chewing) was literally impossible.

 The source of my incapacitation was my participation in the Boston Marathon last Monday, the day before that Patch deadline.
 I gained entrance into the prestigious race through my support of the Lurie Center for Autism, running to raise money for autism support and research.
 It was my third marathon, but one with a few notable exceptions to its forebears.
 For one, injuries had cramped (hey-oh!) my normal training routine and, for another, the day of the race was hot.
 Global warming, polar-ice-cap-melting hot.

 The Boston Marathon is held on Patriots' Day, the third Monday in April.
 Normally, this means running-perfect temperatures in the 50s.
 This year, though, a few days before I flew up, I began receiving a series of increasingly panicked texts from my mother.
 Race day weather was predicted to be in the low 80s.
 No, mid 80s.
 Wait…high 80s?
 Ninety?
 This did not bode well.